reedes/vim-one/README.markdown

 ## Future development

-If you’ve spotted a problem or have an idea on improving this plugin, including porting to other platforms (Linux, Windows, etc.), please post it to the github project issue page, or fork and offer a pull request.
+If you’ve spotted a problem or have an idea on improving this plugin, please post to the github project issue page.
+Or better yet, fork and offer a pull request.
+Ports to other platforms (Linux, Windows, etc.) are welcome.

 ## License